 It is impossible to tell what can be going wrong in a production process that is churning out thousands of faulty products by the second or a production line that is making hundreds of good ones and erroneously throwing most of them out.
 At such speeds, you cannot notice the obvious.
 The answer is to slow things down?
 How do you slow things down without compromising output speed?
-Machine vision is the answer.
+Machine vision camera is the answer.

-For decades, businesses have used high-speed machine vision to ensure product quality and inspect for any defects before goods are supplied to the market.
+For decades, businesses have used high-speed machine vision cameras to ensure product quality and inspect for any defects before goods are supplied to the market.
 Machine vision has integrated itself within critical business processes more than ever.

 As technology advances, new sensor technologies enable machine vision cameras to produce clear, more stunning results at lower operational costs.
 This creates the need to upgrade, but how do you pick what camera sensor is right for you?